hotosm/fAIr/frontend/README.md

 ## Codebase Standards

-The project standards are crucial for maintaining code quality, consistency, and scalability in a React application.
-By establishing and adhering to a set of best practices, developers can ensure that the codebase remains clean, organized, and easy to maintain.
+The project utilized the following codebase standards:

 #### ESLint